kcorra26/FuzzyApp/README.md

 # Fuzzy Matching App with React Native
-__Overview__
+## __Overview__

-Assignment: Given the 1000 entries in the attached data set, do fuzzy matching filtering when a user starts typing a name in the search field in a react native app.
+*Assignment*: Given the 1000 entries in the attached data set, do fuzzy matching filtering when a user starts typing a name in the search field in a react native app.

 ### *Efficiency*:
 With the default Fuse implementation, the search was slow.
 Fuse.js is used on much larger datasets, so I knew there were ways to optimize the search in order to it to improve.
 Here's how I made the search faster: